raspberrypi/documentation/configuration/audio-config.md

 The Raspberry Pi has two audio output modes: HDMI and headphone jack.
 You can switch between these modes at any time.

 If your HDMI monitor or TV has in-built speakers, the audio can be played over the HDMI cable, but you can switch it to a set of headphones or other speakers plugged in to the headphone jack.
-Or if your display is connected by means other than HDMI and you would like audio, you will need to use the headphone jack.
+If your display claims to have speakers, sound is output via HDMI by default, and if not it is output via the headphone jack.
+Sometimes this is not what you want or the auto-detection is inaccurate, in which case you can manually switch the output.

 ## Changing the audio output